sap-linuxlab/community.sles-for-sap/roles/cluster/README.md

   created using eth0 interfaces.
 If this value is set to `true` the corosync configuration will be made up of two rings, the first using eth0 and the second using eth1.
 By deafult, `dual_corosync_rings` is set to `false`.
+* auto_register - bool - the HANA resource agent can automate the
+  registration of the former master node when it rejoins the cluster after a failover.
+By default `auto_register` is set to `false` and registration must be done manually.
+However, setting `auto_register` to `true` will enable automatic registration.

 ### Required Variables for Azure Fence Agent